As Pakistan-India tensions flare, a child mistakes a bomb for a toy

 By Saad Sayeed

-JABRI, Pakistan, Aug 11 (Reuters) - Deep in the mountains of the Neelum Valley, where a river separates Indian and Pakistani Kashmir, is the small village of Jabri, usually far enough away to avoid being hit by exchanges of fire between the countries' armies.
+JABRI, Pakistan (Reuters) - Deep in the mountains of the Neelum Valley, where a river separates Indian and Pakistani Kashmir, is the small village of Jabri, usually far enough away to avoid being hit by exchanges of fire between the countries' armies.

 That changed late last month when Indian artillery shells hit the village and an unexploded device found its way into the hands of four-year-old Ayan Ali.